 Neuroscience professor Laura Dilley challenged CNN’s reporting of Max as 9″ taller and at least fifty pounds heavier than he actually was:

 To @CNN – December 2018 article you report the boy was 6’1” but the mother said he was 5’3”.
 The website for the El Dorado county Sheriff’s office, linked to from your article, also reports incorrect information about the boy’s height and weight.
-See Sacramento Bee.— Prof. Laura Dilley (@laura_greenaura) November 14, 2019
+See Sacramento Bee.— Prof. Dilley (@laura_greenaura) November 14, 2019

 Parent Fears and Experiences: